jdstmporter/ColourWheel/README.md

 ## Acknowledgements

-This is essentially an extended fork of the Objective-C version  by [JustinMeiners](https://github.com/justinmeiners/ios-color-wheel).
+This is essentially an extended fork of the Objective-C control written  by [JustinMeiners](https://github.com/justinmeiners/ios-color-wheel).
 New features include:

-* Port and modrnisation for Swift 4.2 on iOS 11.0 and later
+* Port to Swift and modrnisation for Swift 4.2 on iOS 11.0 and later
-* A custom brightness picker slider, of similar style to the colour wheel
+* Addition of custom brightness picker slider, of similar style to the colour wheel, in place of the original `UISlider`
-* Improved 'cursor' objects to show th mouse location on controls
+* Improved 'cursor' objects to show the mouse location on the pickers
-* A portmanteau UIControl which provides the colour wheel / brightness slider / colour well as a single @IBDesignable view that can be dropped onto a view in Interface Builder
+* `ColourWheelControl` provides the colour wheel, brightness slider and colour well as a single `@IBDesignable` control that can be dropped onto a view in Interface Builder and left to manage itself

 ## License

 ColourWheel is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE file](./LICENSE) for more info.